agnesoft/adb/documentation/design_specification_query.md

 ### Analyzer

-The AST is then passed over to the Analyzer that validates whether all referenced types are declared and everything makes sense by following aliases, analysing both sides of expressions and in context of previous expressions etc. It also further augments the expressions with additional context information such as whether the given expression part references a field, an argument or is a new local variable.
+The AST is then passed over to the Analyzer that validates whether all referenced types are declared and everything makes sense by following aliases, analysing both sides of expressions in context of previous expressions etc. It also further augments the expressions with additional context information such as whether the given expression fragment references a field, an argument or is a new local variable.

 ### Serializer

 The AST is then passed over to the Serializer that augments the existing types with the (de)serialization functions.
 They provide common AST representation of the code that produces the same binary data from any supported language.
-Individual types assume following serialization rules and layout:
+Individual types assume following serialization rules and layouts:

 #### byte